 This summer is seeing record temperatures being set around the world.
-Here in London it seems that every tube station has a sign recommending we carry a bottle of water with us.
 So, how much water should we be drinking to stay hydrated?

 It’s always important to drink enough fluids, but especially when the temperatures soar.
 Yet many of us don’t increase our water intake, especially older adults; it seems as we age we don’t sense thirst as much.
 For anyone on diuretic medication, this could be serious for their kidney function.

 Water is essential for life and the functioning of our bodies, so drinking enough to avoid becoming dehydrated is a must all year round, but clearly when the temperature rises it’s easier for the risk of dehydration to increase.
 Warning signs include a general feeling of weakness, low blood pressure, dizziness, confusion, or dark colour urine.